pedalboard/pedalboard-hw/README.md

 - 6 Buttons supporting to trigger on push, on release, long and short presses
 - 2 Rotary Encoders with additional push button
 - 2 Inputs for Expression Pedal
-- 4 RGB Leds: RGB Leds are visible from long distance and with the color its possible to express a lot of information.
-For example some intensity value can be expressed with a color gradient.
+- 2 RGB Leds
-- [RGB LED-ring](https://github.com/pedalboard/pedalboard-led-ring) around each foot button.
+- 8 [RGB LED-rings](https://github.com/pedalboard/pedalboard-led-ring) around each foot button.
 - (Optional) RGB Matrix: in a Matrix of RGB Pins even more information can be expressed and readable from a large distance.
 For example the current preset number or a db meter value.
+- STEMMA I2C connector for OLED display
 - Flexibile MIDI I/O
   - DIN 5 Plug
   - or 3.5mm Mini TRS Plug